From an online gift to a charitable gift annuity, your contribution will have a significant impact in the lives of

 Leaping Bunny Program

 The Coalition for Consumer Information on Cosmetics’ (CCIC) Leaping Bunny Program maintains a single comprehensive standard for cruelty-free labeling, making it easier for consumers to shop for products that are manufactured without the use of animal testing.

 Founded in 1996, the CCIC is a coalition of animal protection groups in the U.S. and Canada.
-Currently, the CCIC also works with partner organizations in many other countries across the world, promoting an international standard for animal-friendly products.
+Currently, the CCIC also works with partner organizations in many other countries around the world, promoting an international standard for animal-friendly products.

 The MSPCA encourages consumers to make conscientious choices about the personal care products they buy.
-Consumers who care about animals can make humane decisions that benefit laboratory animals.
+Consumers who care about animals can make humane decisions that benefit animals used in laboratories.

 At first glance, one might think that products labeled “cruelty-free” or “not tested on animals” would be good choices.
 Unfortunately, this is not always true.
 The problem is that “cruelty-free” is not clearly defined by law, so it can be used to mean just about anything a manufacturer wants it to mean.

 The CCIC Leaping Bunny program addresses this problem by giving consumers assurance that the products they are buying have met the most rigorous cruelty-free standards by: